Generic Name: imatinib (im-AT-in-ib)

 - If you may become pregnant, you must use an effective form of birth control while you take imatinib.
 If you have questions about effective birth control, talk with your doctor.

-- Lab tests, including liver function, kidney function, and complete blood cell counts, may be performed while you take imatinib.
+- Lab tests may be performed while you take imatinib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use imatinib with caution in the ELDERLY; they may be more sensitive to its effects, especially swelling and fluid retention.